 For example, do you want a list of 180 Power Words that Sell?

 Map out what you want readers to do, and then help them understand why they should take the action you've requested.

 4) Value: Provide one valuable piece of information.

-No one likes to be sold to, but everyone wants something for free.
+No one likes to being sold, but everyone wants something for free.

 Do you want to engage with your audience?
-Then determine one free piece of information you can offer for free.
+Then determine ONE free, useful tactic you will offer for free.

-Copy that connects and converts hones in on one idea that plays on one emotion and offers one key benefit to the reader.
+Copy that connects and converts hones in on one idea playing on one emotion and offering one benefit to the reader.

 For instance, this blog post is about starting with the end in mind.